usnistgov/SpectrumBrowser/httpd/README.md

 The httpd configuration in the conf directory is an example of how you should configure apache httpd to work with flask.
-You should customize the absolute paths in conf/httpd.conf according to where things live on your system.
+You should customize the absolute paths in conf/httpd.conf according to where the modules live on your system.
 Do not commit your changes to this file.
 Make a copy of it to http.conf.mine and customize it.

-Edit the following file.
-Again, do not commit your changes.
-Copy it to another file and edit httpd.conf.mine to reflect the file name:

-    cp flask/wsgi/spectrumbrowser.wsgi.local flask/wsgi.mine
-    vi flask/wsgi/flask.wsgi.mine

 Start mongodb (see project main page)